Take a closer look at the Jeep factory warranty and know what your other options are for coverage.

-In addition, your factory warranty doesn’t cover the cost of repairs caused by your lack of maintenance.
-If you use contaminated fuel or fluids that aren’t recommended by the owner’s manual, you can expect to be denied.
-Routine maintenance is the responsibility of the owner and is not included in the warranty.
+In addition, your factory warranty doesn’t cover the cost of repairs caused by a lack of maintenance.
+If you use contaminated fuel or fluids that aren’t recommended by the owner’s manual on your Jeep Compass or Wrangler, you can expect to be denied coverage if a part fails.
+Routine maintenance is the responsibility of the owner and is not included in the vehicle protection plan.

 If you aren’t sure whether your Jeep vehicle has a warranty, you can check on the Mopar website.